January 2021, effective immediate.

 As the current situation regarding the coronavirus (COVID-19) continues to develop, JAA Training Organisation (JAA TO) accommodates all its stakeholders to the best ability and by following the world’s highest recommended guidelines and procedures.

-JAA TO HQ is open again offering classroom, virtual and hybrid training.
+JAA TO HQ is temporarily closed for the public.
+All training in Q1/2021 is facilitated virtually.
 Please see the schedule for course dates and availability.

 Below you find the most frequently asked questions regarding JAA TO virtual courses, COVID-19 general questions, and more.

 After careful deliberation, JAA TO follows the univocally recommended public health measures directed by the Dutch Ministry of Health to pause all educational activities and not deliver its training courses at physical location as means of practicing social distancing.
 More globally, JAA TO is closely monitoring the developments around COVID-19 advising all its stakeholders to follow recommendations communicated by the International Civil Aviation Organisation (ICAO) and the World Health Organisation (WHO).
 With the safety and health of its stakeholders in mind, JAA TO is advocating to take proper health measures, follow legitimate information outlets and act socially responsible.

 No. As per recommendations by the Dutch government, JAA TO headquarters at Schiphol-Rijk are closed.
 The office closure extends at least until 08 February 2021.
 During this period, business is operated by staff working remotely and eligible classroom training courses have been moved to virtual delivery mode (more below).

 All training in Q1/2021 is virtual-only.
 JAA TO resumes business virtually before opening its headquarters again to the public.
 Closely monitoring the developments of COVID-19 and consulting with responsible local authorities, JAA TO is going to decide to resume classroom training courses in due time.
 Please check the website for updates and schedule regularly.